 On July 29, 2014, Tiffany underwent a nine-hour surgery performed by Dr. Stalling, who was able to laparoscopically remove most of the endometriosis and adenomyosis.

 “A few months after surgery, I didn’t have heavy menstrual cycles or severe cramping anymore,” Tiffany said.

 Tiffany also started charting her cycles to help uncover abnormalities related to her gynecological health.
 Her chart showed she was low in progesterone – a hormone that plays a role in maintaining pregnancy.

 In March 2015, Tiffany realized the unthinkable – she was a week late for her cycle.

 She called Dr. Stalling’s office immediately, and they had her come in for blood work.

 On March 27, God’s plan for Tiffany was finally revealed.
 “The nurse called and said, ‘Tiffany, you’re pregnant!’”
 Tiffany said.
 “I literally slid down the wall and sobbed.”

 “Being told by three fertility specialists that you will be never be pregnant without an expensive fertility treatment, and then getting pregnant naturally – that’s pretty incredible.”

 On November 23, 2015, the couple welcomed their baby girl, Lily.

-Today, Lily is a healthy toddler, who will be promoted to big sister this fall.
+Today, Lily is a healthy toddler and has been promoted to big sister.